analogdevicesinc/no-OS/drivers/digital-io/max22196/README.rst

 * refdi_sht_cfg - REFDI pin short detection.
 * clrf_filtr - Fix all input glitch filters to mid-scale value.
 * fspi_clr - Configures how the bits in the FAULT1 register are cleared.
-* led9 - LED9 control.
+* led9 - LED9 control. (attribute does not apply to MAX22194).
 * led_int - LED matrix user control of autonomous control selection.
 * gpo - Configure LO1 - LO6 outputs to be LED matrix or GPO drivers.